Abi Orfila -Vocals, backing vocals, piano, percussion.

 Dave Cash, BBC Radio Kent

-ORFILA are a UK country trio consisting of siblings Abi, Louise and Matt Orfila from Folkestone in Kent.
+ORFILA are a UK country trio consisting of siblings Abi, Louise and Matt Orfila originally formed in Folkestone in Kent but now based in both Folkestone and Oxted, Surrey.

 “Brilliant”- Country 2 Country Music Festival